12 Must-Have Foodie Experiences to Seek Out in the Dominican Republic

 Try the Street Food

 A food tour is one of the best ways to get a local feel for a city.
 Keep an eye out for sizzling empanadas deep-fried right before your eyes (be prepared for serious yolk porn), Oreo churros, quipe (deep fried Middle Eastern croquettes filled with meat and rice), and dangling pork roasted right on the side of the highway.
+It’s one of the best street market countries outside of Asia.

 Take a Cooking Class